3 Min ReadSeptember 16, 2025

 Here are four ways leveraging data effectively can reshape inventory strategy:

-1. Move From Gut Instinct To Predictive Intelligence
+1. Move From Gut Instinct to Predictive Intelligence

 Dealers can strengthen their inventory strategy by replacing intuition-based sourcing with predictive models that forecast demand to a high degree of specificity.
 Applying AI and machine learning to historical sales patterns, seasonal trends and local market conditions helps dealers identify the exact makes, models and trim levels their customers want.
 This approach reduces carrying costs, eliminates dead inventory, and ensures the highest-demand vehicles are always in stock.